av-maramzin/icsa-dswp/README.md

 the control dependence graph, however, are on basic blocks rather than instructions.
 In order to convert them, all the instructions of the dependant basic block are made to depend on the last instruction of the parent basic block.
-That instruction is always a conditional branch, if there is a control depdence.
+That instruction is always a conditional branch, in order for there to be a control dependence.
 Additionally, extra dependences are added from the branch instruction of basic blocks to phi nodes that have constants as in-values from these basic blocks.
 This is done to reflect the fact that if a phi node has a constant as an in-value that is equivalent to defining the initial value for a variable in that in-block.
-Finally, jump instructions that don't have any outgoing dependences are removed do declutter the graph.

-# PSG.h and DecoupleLoops.h
+#### PSG.h

-TODO
+The program dependence graph is used by the `PDGSCCGraphPass` which constructs a dependence graph of the strongly connected components in a `PDG`.
+This information is stored as a `DependenceGraph` on `std::set`s of `const Instruction *`s.
+Each set represents a set of `Instruction`s which constitute a strongly connected component in the `PDG`.There is also a `std::map` from the root of strongly connected components to the components themselves, which is used to act as a memory storage for the sets.
+Pointers to this storage are used in the output graph `PSG` and the map from instructions to their connected components `InstToSCC`.
+In addition to the standard interface implemented for the other dependence graphs, there is a getter that allows accessing the strongly connected component of an instruction, given the instruction.

+#### GraphUtils.h

+A small library of graph utilities for `DependenceGraph`s.
+It exports functions `transpose` and `findSCC` to respectively compute the transpose of a graph (reversing the edges) and finding the strongly connected components of a graph, using the Kosajaru's algorithm.

+#### PSG.cpp

+The implementation, which is in `PSG.cpp` works as follows.
+The `GraphUtils.h` library is used to compute the root instruction of the SCC of each instruction and is stored in the `component` map.
+This map is traversed and used to construct the `SCCs` map from roots of strongly connected components to the components themselves.
+After this is done, each SCC is added as a node to the dependence graph `PSG` and the map from instructions to their components is cached in `InstToSCC`.
+Finally, for each edge in the `PDG` a corresponding edge is added in the `PSG`, where instructions are mapped to their SCCs.

+#### DecoupleLoops.h and DecoupleLoops.cpp

+Finally, `DecoupleLoops.h` and `DecoupleLoops.cpp` implement a pass, that using the `PSG` graph of a function marks all instructions of the function as either `iter` or `work`. `iter` instructions make the loop go round, while `work` instructions produce additional results from running the loop.
+All loops have `iter` instructions, but if `work` instructions can be extracted, then the loop can potentially benefit from Decoupled Software Pipelining.
+The result of this pass is two `std::map`s from `const Loop *` to the set of `iter` SCCs and the set of `work` SCCs.
+These are stored in the `PSG` pass, so it's memory shouldn't be cleared in order for this pass to work. (maybe we should just copy the memory).

 [ottoni2005]: (http://dl.acm.org/citation.cfm?id=1100543)
 [2011-dswp-prj]: (http://www.cs.cmu.edu/~fuyaoz/courses/15745/)
 [2013-dswp-prj]: (http://www.cs.cmu.edu/~avelingk/compilers/)
 [cytron1989]: (http://dl.acm.org/citation.cfm?id=75280)